 - Company cutbacks have meant that I’m working with a team a third of its original size.

-- My company downsized, which meant, because of my lack of seniority, that I was one of the employees they terminated.
+- My company downsized, which meant that—because of my lack of seniority—I was one of the employees whose contracts they terminated.

 - The company I worked for went out of business.

-- I and several other employees were laid off after an economic downturn.
+- Several other employees and I were laid off after an economic downturn.